 - Create a “31 Days of Halloween” GIF campaign

 - Add fun illustrations to existing product shots

 - Take pictures of your team(s) in costume

 - Integrate your brand into classic horror movie moments

 A good rule of thumb for holiday-themed social media activity is to share with purpose.
 During the Halloween season, do-it-yourselfers and Makers are more active than ever.
 Crafty shoppers are eager to participate in the holiday, which creates opportunities for brands to engage.

 Halloween fans of all ages are aggressively searching for ideas, inspiration and tips for decorations, costumes, party themes, games and food/treats.
 Be a resource.

 Many people are hyped at Halloween, more willing than ever to trade a trick for a treat.
 Keep contest duration short enough to spur people into action but long enough to give them time to prepare their entries, especially if more work is involved, such as creating a video.

 You can also build a contest around food creations, decorated rooms or spookiest things and places.
-Remember, every social media campaign must link back to your brand, mission or product, so contest themes and requirements must be relevant.
+Remember, every social media marketing campaign must link back to your brand, mission or product, so contest themes and requirements must be relevant.

 Some contest ideas: